ian-bruntlett/TECH-Manuals/tm-free-software.md

   2. Before you move your system from Windows to Linux, get some real experience of using Linux.
   3. Always back up your data before installing an operating system or re-partitioning your computer's drive.
   4. If you ABSOLUTELY must use Windows specific software and cannot spare time to find a Linux solution, don't bother changing.
   5. At the time of writing, Adobe Software - Photoshop etc does not run on Linux so don't bother changing if you can only use them.
+However, for other pieces of Windows software, the [alternativeto.net](https://alternativeto.net/) website might find a suitable replacement for you.
   6. If you can't handle change, don't move from Windows to Linux.
 Moving takes effort.
   7. Install LibreOffice on Windows.
 See if you can use it instead of Microsoft Windows.
 You'll have to use LibreOffice if you move to Linux.